-Petitioner's § 2254 Petition, filed in 2016, is subject to the one-year limitations period contained in § 2244(d)(1).
-See Lindh v.
-Murphy, 521 U.S. 320, 336 (1997).
-The State contends that the starting date for the limitations period is February 17, 2012, the date on which Petitioner's conviction became final.
+The instant Petition, filed in 2016, is subject to the one-year limitations period contained in § 2244(d)(1).
+See Lindh, 521 U.S. at 336.
+Petitioner does not allege, and the Court does not discern, any facts triggering the application of § 2244(d)(1)(B) or (C).

+Petitioner does, however, assert that he is entitled to a later starting date for AEDPA's limitations period - April 15, 2014 - under § 2244(d)(1)(D), because that is the date on which the State began to notify defendants in certain active cases about the OCME evidence problem.
 (D.I.
-10 at 6) Petitioner, however, appears to assert that he is entitled to a later starting date for AEDPA's limitations period - April 15, 2014 - under § 2244(d)(1)(D), because that is the date on which the State began to notify defendants in certain active cases about the OCME evidence misconduct.
-(D.I.
-15 at 6-7)
+16 at 7)

 In order to determine if the April 15, 2014 revelation of the OCME misconduct constitutes a newly discovered factual predicate warranting a later starting date for the limitations period under §2244(d)(1)(D), the Court must first distill Petitioner's argument to its core.
 The argument appears to be two-fold.
 First, Petitioner contends that the State violated Brady v.
 Maryland, 373 U.S. 83 (1963) by failing to disclose that there was ongoing misconduct at the OCME during the time he was considering whether to enter a plea.
-Second, he contends that the Delaware state courts should have deemed his guilty plea involuntary under Brady v.
+Second, Petitioner contends that the Delaware state courts should have deemed his guilty plea involuntary under Brady v.
 United States, 397 U.S. 742, 748 (1970) due to the State's failure to disclose the Brady v.
 Maryland evidence, i.e., the OCME misconduct.
-In short, Petitioner asserts that his lack of knowledge about the OCME misconduct is vital to his habeas claim because that lack of knowledge rendered his guilty plea involuntary and unknowing under Brady v.
+In short, Petitioner asserts that his lack of knowledge about the OCME misconduct is vital to his habeas claims because that lack of knowledge rendered his guilty plea involuntary and unknowing under Brady v.
 United States.

-Pursuant to Brady v.
+Under Brady v.
 United States, a guilty plea is considered involuntary if it is "induced by threats (or promises to discontinue improper harassment), misrepresentation (including unfulfilled or unfillable promises), or perhaps by promises that are by their nature improper as having no proper relationship to the prosecutor's business (e.g. bribes)."
 Brady, 397 U.S. at 755.
 A violation of Brady v.
 Maryland occurs when the government fails to disclose evidence materially favorable to the accused, including both impeachment evidence and exculpatory evidence.
 See United States v.
 Bagley, 473 U.S. 667, 676 (1985).
-For purposes of the inquiry under § 2244(d)(1)(D), whether or not the OCME misconduct affected, or could have
+For purposes of the inquiry under § 2244(d)(1)(D), whether or not the OCME misconduct affected, or could have affected, Petitioner's decision to plead guilty depends on whether the drugs in his case were tested by the OCME and the results were provided to him prior to entering a plea.
+Therefore, in order to trigger a later starting date under § 2244(d)(1)(D) for this involuntary plea/Brady v.
+Maryland claim, Petitioner must show that (1) the drug evidence in his case was tested by the OCME and he received the results of the test before entering a plea; and (2) exercising due diligence, he could not have learned that the evidence in his case may have been part of the compromised drug evidence involved in the OCME scandal until April 15, 2014.
+For the following reasons, the Court concludes that Petitioner has met this burden.